Resources

 During a May 2023 interview on Ausbiz Jason Hall presented this topic and the attached white paper outlines the issues to consider for Superannuation investors in setting asset allocation.

-A franking credit is a tax credit paid by companies to their shareholders at the same time as dividends are paid.
-Since corporations have already paid taxes on the dividends they distribute to their shareholders, the franking credit allows them to allocate a tax credit to their shareholders.
-Depending on their tax situation, shareholders might then get a reduction in their income taxes or a tax refund.
+A franking credit is paid by companies to shareholders along with dividends.
+As corporations have already paid taxes on the dividends, the franking credit allows shareholders to receive a tax credit.
+Depending on their tax situation, shareholders might get a reduction in their income taxes or a tax refund.

-The Australian Tax Office (ATO) website contains numerous articles of explanation for different Australian resident investor types.
+For more information, the Australian Tax Office (ATO) website contains numerous articles explaining franking credits for different Australian resident investor types.

 There’s an ongoing debate in the investment community over which approach to building a stock portfolio is best.
 Is it active or passive investing?
 Few investors realise there is a third option, which we believe is superior to either of the first two: evidence-based, systematic investing.